tikv/website/content/docs/5.1/deploy/benchmark/benchmark-instructions.md

 2. Workload B: Read mostly workload
 3. Workload C: Read only
 4. Workload D: Read latest workload
+    > In this workload, new records are inserted, and the most recently inserted records are the most popular.
+Application example: user status updates; people want to read the latest.
 5. Workload E: Short ranges
+    > In this workload, short ranges of records are queried, instead of individual records.
+Application example: threaded conversations, where each scan is for the posts in a given thread (assumed to be clustered by thread id).
 6. Workload F: Read-modify-write
+    > In this workload, the client will read a record, modify it, and write back the changes.

 All six workloads have a data set which is **similar**.
 Workloads D and E insert records during the test run.
 Thus, to keep the database size consistent, we recommend the following sequence: